Steven Eugene Swisher

 - Born August 9, 1951 in Parkersburg, WV USA

-In 1974, he appeared in 52 games at Wichita in the American Association, before coming up to the major league Cubs in June.
-He had made it to the major leagues less than 365 days after he had first signed to play professional ball.
-He had his most major league at-bats, 377, in 1976, the year that Rick Monday hit 32 home runs, and Bill Madlock hit .339, and Hall of Fame reliever Bruce Sutter was a 23-year-old rookie.
+In 1974, he appeared in 52 games for the Wichita Aeros in the American Association, before coming up to the major league Cubs in June.
+He made it to the major leagues less than 365 days after he had first signed to play professional ball.
+He had his most major league at-bats, 377, in 1976, the year that Rick Monday hit 32 home runs, Bill Madlock hit .339, and Hall of Fame reliever Bruce Sutter was a 23-year-old rookie.

-He was traded to the St. Louis Cardinals and spent 1978-1980 there, where Ted Simmons was the regular catcher.
+He was traded to the St. Louis Cardinals and spent 1978 to 1980 there, backing up regular catcher Ted Simmons.
 In December 1980, he was traded to the San Diego Padres in a deal involving Rollie Fingers.
-He finished out his career on the team, where Terry Kennedy was the regular catcher.
+He finished his career on the Padres in 1981 and 1982, where Terry Kennedy, who had been his teammate with the Cards, was the regular catcher.

 He managed the Waterloo Indians in the Midwest League in 1985 and 1986.
-Between 1987 and 1993, he managed a variety of AA and AAA clubs, including Buffalo, Colorado Springs, Jackson, Tidewater and Binghamton.
-In 1992 with Binghamton, he was Manager of the Year.
+Between 1987 and 1993, he managed a variety of Double A and Triple A clubs, including Buffalo, Colorado Springs, Jackson, Tidewater and Binghamton.
+In 1992, with the Binghamton Mets, he was Manager of the Year in the Eastern League.
 From 1993 to 1996, he was a member of the New York Mets coaching staff.
 He also briefly managed New Orleans in Triple A in 1997.
 Swisher was the General Manager for the Ohio Valley Redcoats in 1997-1998.

 - NL All-Star (1976)